bfontaine/rogue_scores/README.rst

 `Read the docs`_.

-This repository is Dokku-ready: you just need to set ``PERSISTENT_STORAGE``'s content, set ``ROGUE_SCORES_PATH`` on the instance and push it and it’ll run without anymore configuration.
-It won’t work on Heroku because it uses a local file to keep track of scores but that can be solved by using an external database or an S3 instance.
+This repository is Dokku-ready: you just need to set up persistent storage to not lose scores between deployments and it should run without anymore configuration.

 If you just want the upload script, install the package and run it: ::